These ten disciples had just heard two of his disciples ask Jesus:

 If their sins were forgiven, then why did they then have to suffer the consequences of those sins?

-Because this ritual does not automatically cleanse people of sins, as taught by many sectarian preachers and priests.
+Because this ritual does not automatically cleanse people of sins, as taught by some institutions.

 The perfect case in point is those priests who took part in those supposed cleansing rituals daily, and yet still ended up abusing young children and doing other things to hurt others.